Home | Diagnose Your Lawn | Blog | About Us

 When to Invest in Quality Equipment

-As you gain experience, consider investing in high-quality equipment that can save time and effort.
+As you gain experience, invest in quality equipment to save time and effort.
 Quality tools tend to be more durable and efficient, ultimately saving you money in the long run.

-Not all grass types are created equal.
-Understanding your lawn's specific grass type is essential for following the best lawn care routine for busy homeowners with no experience.
+Grass types vary widely.
+Understanding your lawn's specific grass type is essential for successfully implementing the best lawn care routine for busy homeowners with no experience.

 In the United States, grass typically falls into two categories: cool-season and warm-season grasses.
 It's vital to know which one is predominant in your area: